Secondary Homological Stability for Unordered Configuration Spaces: Homology Operations and Stability for the Configuration Space of a Disk

 When $p$ is $2$, there are Dyer-Lashof operations

-When $p=2$ and $s< q$, the Dyer-Lashof operation $Q^{s}$ is the zero map, and when $p=2$ and $s=q$, the Dyer-Lashof operation $Q^{s}$ is the squaring map $Q^{s}(x)=x^{2}$ (when $p$ is an odd prime number, a similar description of the Dyer-Lashof operations holds for $s\leq 2q$ instead of $s\leq q$). \item For homology with $\mathbb{F}_{p}$ coefficients: when $p$ is odd, there are Dyer-Lashof operations composed with homology Bockstein
+When $p=2$ and $s< q$, the Dyer-Lashof operation $Q^{s}$ is the zero map, and when $p=2$ and $s=q$, the Dyer-Lashof operation $Q^{s}$ is the squaring map $Q^{s}(x)=x^{2}$ (when $p$ is an odd prime number, a similar description of the Dyer-Lashof operations holds for $s\leq 2q$ instead of $s\leq q$). \end{enumerate} Since we are working with spaces, the operations $\beta \xi$ and $\beta Q^{s}$ are the top homology operation $\xi$ and the Dyer-Lashof operations $Q^{s}$ composed with the Bockstein homomorphism respectively (see \textcite[Remark 16.2]{galatius2018cellular}).